Multi-Parameter Screening for Laser Welding

 Sensitivity Analysis

 Sensitivity analysis shows how much each parameter affects the final weld quality.
-Higher sensitivity means tighter tolerances are required:
+Higher sensitivity means tighter tolerances need review:

 - Moderate Parameters (0.3-0.7): Standard control acceptable